-That summer, USS LAFFEY transferred to the Pacific Theater to join the US offensive against Japan.
-While operating off Okinawa on April 16, 1945, she was attacked by 22 Japanese bombers and kamikaze killing 31 and wounding 71 of the 336-man crew.
-USS LAFFEY's heroic crew saved the damaged ship earning her the nickname: "The Ship That Would Not Die."
-The destroyer was awarded the Presidential Unit Citation and earned five battle stars for service during World War II.
+While operating off Okinawa, she was attacked by 22 Japanese bombers and Kamikaze killing 32 and wounding 71 of the 336-man crew.
+The heroic crew saved the damaged ship earning her the nickname: “The Ship That Would Not Die.”

 Upon entering the new CIC exhibit, a dual hologram appears and radar repeaters show a sweeping motion as they “search” for enemy submarines.
 Radio transmissions recreate one of the many tense moments of this time and guests grow to understand how the USS Laffey served the US Navy during the Cold War.